5 dog breeds this veterinarian says he’d never own — and why

 - Mitral valve disease — This heart disease is very common in dogs but it’s especially common in Cavaliers.
 As explained by Virginia Tech’s Virginia-Maryland College of Veterinary Medicine, Cavaliers are also more likely to develop it at younger ages and with a higher severity than other breeds.
 What’s more, the college says there aren’t that many great treatment options for dogs with the disease.
 Simpson-Vernon adds, sadly: “Many of them spend their last days coughing and spluttering, struggling to breathe, and ultimately dying of heart failure.”

-Simpson-Vernon makes a note, which will be discussed at length below, that breeding dogs who have high probabilities of disease or health problems is “not fair” to these dogs and should be considered.
+Simpson-Vernon makes a note, which will be discussed at length below, that breeding dogs who have a high probability of disease or health problems is “not fair” to these dogs and should be considered.

 Dachshund